-h.
-A unit of study within the programme as intended in Article 7.3, Course paragraphs 2 and 3 of the Act.
+g.
+Component examination An assessment of the knowledge, insight and skills of a student in relation to a component within a course or practical as defined under h, I and t, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners. h.
+Course A unit of study within the programme as intended in Article 7.3, paragraphs 2 and 3 of the Act.
 A course may contain several components. i.
-Credit (EC) A European Credit (EC) awarded in line with the European Credit Transfer System (ECTS); one EC equals a study load of 28 hours. j.
+Credit (EC) A European Credit (EC) awarded in line with the European Credit Transfer System (ECTS) ; one EC equals a study load of 28 hours. j.
 Degree audit An assessment by which the Board of Examiners, in accordance with Article 7.10 of the Act, establishes whether all examinations in the various courses that constitute the programme have been successfully completed. k.
-Disability All conditions which are temporarily or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practicals. Ι. Elective A course that is not a mandatory part of one of the three Master's programmes.
-An assessment of the knowledge, insight and skills of a student Examination т. in relation to a course or practical as defined under h,l and t, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners.
-The individual, who, in line with Article 7.12c of the Act, has п.
-Examiner been appointed to set the examination in the course.
+Disability All conditions which are temporarily or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practicals. Ι. Elective A course that is not a mandatory part of one of the Master's programmes. m.
+Examination An assessment of the knowledge, insight and skills of a student in relation to a course or practical as defined under h,l and t, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners. п.
+Examiner The individual, who, in line with Article 7.12c of the Act, has been appointed to set the examination in the course.
 In the text of these Regulations, 'examiner' also means 'examiners'.
 In general, the course coordinator of the course acts as examiner.
-Formative An examination or component examination which does not count О. examination in the calculation of the final mark for the course; the formative examination aims at giving the student feedback regarding the development of knowledge and skills.
-Graduation Group of examiners responsible for teaching and examining р.
-Board during the student's Graduation Project.
-Implementation The Implementation Regulations which form part of these q.
-Regulations Teaching and Examination Regulations, containing specific information and provisions regarding the programmes.
-Delft University of Technology (TU Delft). r.
-Institute Osiris The system for registration of educational matters. s. t.
-Practical A practical exercise as intended in Article 7.13, paragraph 2, subparagraph d of the Act, taking among others one of the following forms:
+0. Formative examination An examination or component examination which does not count in the calculation of the final mark for the course; the formative examination aims at giving the student feedback regarding the development of knowledge and skills. р.
+Graduation Board Group of examiners responsible for teaching and examining during the student's Graduation Project.
+Also called: supervisory team. q.
+Implementation Regulations The Implementation Regulations which form part of these Teaching and Examination Regulations, containing specific information and provisions regarding the programmes.